Homegear/Homegear-Doc/README.md

 Homegear Documentation
 ======================

-This repository contains the official Homegear documentation.
+This repository contains the source of the official Homegear documentation.
+The documentation is hosted at https://homegear.eu/doc.

 ## Building the Homegear documentation